Shakib Stars As Bangladesh Edge Closer To T20 World Cup Second Round - UrduPoint

 Off-spinner Aryan Dutt was drafted into the Dutch side in place of Teja Nidamanuru and repaid his team's faith by taking the first two Bangladesh wickets to fall.

-He sent back skipper Najmul Hossain Shanto (one) and Liton Das (one) to have the Tigers wobbling at 23-2.
+He sent back Shanto (one) and Liton Das (one) to have the Tigers wobbling at 23-2.

 Shakib and Tanzid steadied the ship with a 48-run partnership for the third wicket.